Skip to main content

 • Polkadot addresses always start with the number 1.

-• Kusama addresses always start with a capital letter, such as C, D, F, G, H, J.
+• Kusama addresses always start with a capital letter, such as C, D, E, F, G, H, J.

 • Generic Substrate addresses always start with the number 5.